mensxmachina/MXM-R-Package/README.md

 -----------------------------------------------------------------------------------

 In order to install the package:
 R> install.packages("MXM")
 R> library(MXM)

-# Help and man pages for MXM methods:
+Help and man pages for MXM methods:
 R> ?method

-#example of viewing the SES method manpage
+example of viewing the SES method man-page
 R> ?SES